Relevance of the Basset history term for Lagrangian particle dynamics: Numerical results

-The picture looks similar for the denser-than-fluid particle with $R=11/9$.
+The picture looks similar for the denser-than-fluid particle with $R=11/9$ (Figure \ref{fig:cluster:Gyre2}).
 For $S=0.1$, there is little difference between clustering patterns computed with and without BHT.
-Again, a visible difference emerges for $S=1$ although for the denser-than-fluid particles the BHT leads to slightly more focused concentration patterns.
-The ``tentacles'' formed by escaping particles are much narrower when including the BHT, suggesting again that without BHT more particles are ejected from the domain.
-For $S=10$ we also observe the expected accentuated ejection for the denser-than-fluid particles.
-The patterns formed by the particles are neater and tidier when the BHT is included, in contrast to the more erratic and dispersed patterns obtained when it is ignored.
-This is also in accordance with observations that neglecting the history terms leads to more complex dynamics\cite{Guseva2013}.
+A visible difference emerges for $S=1$, where the inclusion of the BHT leads to slightly thinner patterns of high particle concentrations. \revb{Without BHT much }more particles are ejected from the rectangle $M$ (17.6\% of the particles with BHT vs 39.8\% without BHT, see Table~\ref{tab:leakage}.)
+For \revb{$S=3$} we also observe stronger clustering of the particles staying in $M$, when ignoring the BHT, however the resulting structures look irregular.
+With BHT, particle concentration is, as expected, higher along the attracting LCS (which can be related to the unstable manifold of a chaotic saddle in the open flow), even more pronounced for $S=1$ than for \revb{$S=3$}.
+Due to the relatively short flow time, we only see footprints of these underlying open flow structures in the particle concentrations.
+For \revb{$S=3$}, we also observe the expected accentuated ejection for the denser-than-fluid particles, which is again more pronounced when the BHT is ignored.
+This is also in accordance with observations that neglecting the history terms changes the number and the nature of the attractors of the system in a way that greatly affects horizontal spreading.\cite{Guseva2013}.